davidtchiu/davidtchiu.github.io/teaching/cs161/hwk5.loops/index.md

 [10pts] findPrimes is implemented.
 It inputs a positive integer, n, and prints the first n primes, each on a separate line..

-[10pts] printDownTriangle is implemented.

-[15pts] reveal is implemented.
-It inputs a positive integer, n, and prints n lines of output.
-Each line of output reveals one more digit.

-[20pts] rotate is properly implemented.
-If N > 0, it should shift every item in the array one position to the right, and the right-most item would jump to the left-most spot.
-If N < 0, then it should go the reverse direction,

 Misc.
     [5pts] You provide Javadocs style comments for any new methods implemented.
 You include